UoB-HPC/GPU-BLAS-Offload-Benchmark/README.md

  - `OMP_PLACES` -- `cores` is often found to perform best

 ### <u>cuBLAS</u>
-When using cuBLAS, it is important to pin the initialised data on the host to the correct NUMA domain to ensure data-offload is done optimally:
+When using cuBLAS, it is important to pin the initialised data on the host to the correct NUMA domain (if applicable) to ensure data-offload is done optimally:
  1. Use `nvidia-smi topo -m` to find out what the device's NUMA affinaty is.
  2. Prefix the run command with `numactl -Na -ma` where `a` is the NUMA node the device is connected to.
  3. If a device cannot be found, ensure `CUDA_VISIBLE_DEVICES` is set correctly.